zhongcl-thu/3D-Implicit-Transporter/README.md

 PartNet-Mobility dataset is provided by UMPNET, which can be downloaded from [here](https://ump-net.cs.columbia.edu/download/mobility_dataset.zip).

-We utilize the Pybullet simulator and object models from PartNet-Mobility dataset to generate training and test data, which will be released soon.
+We utilize the Pybullet simulator and object models from PartNet-Mobility dataset to generate training and test data, which can be downloaded from [here](https://drive.google.com/drive/folders/1DyXP4EQExfq7yimrXNmKO80tk_mILY8-?usp=sharing).
 Then, move the downloaded data into 'data' folder.

 Our 'data' folder structure is as follows: